LateInGame/react-app/README.md

-Hello !
-I'm a junior dev and this is a react portfolio i saw on Youtube (https://www.youtube.com/watch?v=hYv6BM2fWd8&t=127s&ab_channel=webdecoded).
+# Hello !
+I'm a junior dev and this is a react portfolio !
+I saw this really cool app on Youtube (https://www.youtube.com/watch?v=hYv6BM2fWd8&t=127s&ab_channel=webdecoded).
 I changed it to match my personal info and taste!
-Its a great way to learn the flow of building a React App and new code tricks :D
+Its a great way to learn the flow of building a React App and some code tricks :D

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,bootstrap,react,vscode,youtube)](https://skillicons.dev)